Group structures of elliptic curves over finite fields: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Roger Heath-Brown for suggesting some useful references about counting primes in short intervals.
 The second author would also like to thank Arul Shankar for enlightening discussions about the Cohen-Lenstra heuristics in the context of elliptic curves and abelian varieties over finite fields.
+The work of the second author was supported by the Natural Sciences and Engineering Research Council of Canada [Discovery Grant 155635-2008].
+The first, third, and fourth authors were supported by postdoctoral fellowships from the Centre de recherches math\'ematiques at Montr\'eal during the completion of most of this work.
+They are grateful for the financial support and the pleasant working environment.